Guides

 how to store an electric blanket?

-how to wash an electric blanket?
+how to wash a Silentnight electric blanket?

 how hot do electric blankets get?